Ubbi vs Diaper Genie: Which Diaper Pail Is Worth It?

 Build quality: why steel beats plastic here

 Plastic holds onto odor.
 Months of use, and no amount of cleaning gets it fully out.
 Steel doesn’t have that problem.
 That’s most of what the extra Ubbi cost is buying.
+If you already own either one, how to clean a diaper pail walks through the wipe-out routine and the deep clean that keep both as fresh as they can get.

 The refill economics